brunosouza-justauto/eng/memory-bank/progress.md

 - Enhanced workout session interface with improved UI elements and exercise information

 ## Recent Improvements
+- Created a professional landing page to showcase the coach's bodybuilding expertise and service offerings
+- Implemented a detailed "About Me" section with the coach's competition photo and credentials
+- Added four service packages with clear pricing: App Access ($40/month), Custom Plan ($200), 12-Week Transformation ($700), Premium Coaching ($50/week)
+- Integrated Instagram embeds using a custom React component to showcase the coach's content
+- Added social media links to Instagram, Facebook, YouTube, and TikTok profiles (@brunoifbb)
+- Implemented dark-themed design with gradient backgrounds and professional styling
+- Created responsive layouts that work across desktop, tablet, and mobile devices
+- Added strong calls-to-action throughout the landing page for improved conversion
 - Eliminated dependency on the external HeyGainz API by migrating to a local exercise database
 - Refactored exercise-related components to use the local database with backward compatibility
 - Added automatic detection of when all sets are completed (100% progress)